50 Cent Responds To Nicki Minaj’s Retirement Announcement

-As previously reported by The Inquisitr, rapper Nicki Minaj took to social media site Twitter last Thursday to announce that she had decided to quit her career to settle down with her beau, Kenneth Petty, and start a family.
+As previously reported by The Inquisitr, rapper Nicki Minaj took to social media site Twitter last Thursday to announce that she decided to quit her career to settle down with her beau, Kenneth Petty, and start a family.
 The announcement was met with outcry from her fans and fellow music artists.

 Fellow rapper 50 Cent was one who was not happy to hear the “Super Bass” singer’s news.
 He took to social media over the weekend to express his opinion about her decision, reported Celebrity Insider.
 In his tweet, he suggested that Nicki just take a break instead of retire.